 Basically, the NiceHash platform was infiltrated through a compromised company computer.
 In what the company said was a "incredibly sophisticated and highly coordinated attack," the hackers reportedly accessed the system through a VPN login using one of its engineer’s credentials.
 They learnt and simulated the workings of the company payment system and even started making transactions.
 However, the company announced on October 30 this year that it has reimbursed 69% of all stolen funds following a promise they made to reimburse the money after the breach.
 It does make the repayment on a periodic basis since February 2018.

-The Slovenia-based company uses centralized servers with a website controlling payments on behalf of users until the conditions of mining contracts are fulfilled.
-Basically, on Nicehash users are able to access hashing power on all major hashing algorithms and bid on the hashing power in real time and on short duration, from sellers of this hashing power.
-The platform is well-known in the mining industry, attracting more than 152,000 daily active users and having paid more than 187,000 Bitcoins in mining payments to customers.
+The Slovenia-based company uses centralized servers with a website controlling payments on the behalf of users until the conditions of mining contracts are fulfilled.
+Basically, on Nicehash, users are able to access the hashing power of all major hashing algorithms and bid on said hashing power in real time and in a short duration, from sellers of this hashing power.
+The platform is well-known in the mining industry, having attracted more than 152,000 daily active users and having paid more than 187,000 Bitcoins in mining payments to customers.

-NiceHash, however, being a key leader in the mining marketplace, has been improving mining performance on its platform, for instance by recently introducing a new version of the NiceHash Miner, recent addition of a new Proof of Work algorithm CryptoNightV8, firmware support for the A9 ZMaster ASIC miner, and adding support for AsicBoost that would speed Bitcoin mining by a factor of around 20 percent.
+NiceHash, however, being a key leader in the mining marketplace, has been improving the mining performance on its platform, for instance, by recently introducing a new version of the NiceHash Miner, the recent addition of a new Proof of Work algorithm called CryptoNightV8, further firmware support for the A9 ZMaster ASIC miner, and further support for AsicBoost that aims to speed up Bitcoin mining by a factor of around 20 percent.

-HashRental is backed by several investors including Soros Hedge Fund Management and under negotiation with other hedge funds and venture capital funds, as well as private investors.
+HashRental is backed by several investors including Soros Hedge Fund Management.
+In addition to this, the group is in negotiation with other hedge funds and venture capital funds, as well as private investors.